brunibrun/easy_midi_transcribe/README.md

 # Easy Audio to Midi Transcription

-Recognition of notes of monophonic audio stream or of notes in wave files and transcription to a midi file.
+Small project for the recognition of notes of monophonic audio stream or of notes in wave files and the transcription to a midi file.
 *- The recognition part still needs big improvements*

 **- To transcribe monophonic audio streams execute audiostream.py.**